Pharmacy Technician

 • New TCC students only

-• Review the Information Session Presentation Slides
+• Review the Pharmacy Technician Information Session during an application period.

-• Gather the required supporting documents & make copies to submit with your application
+• Gather the required supporting documents

 • Copy of your high school diploma, GED, or high school equivalency